tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 special setup, it just conveniently happens for you.

 Unfortunately, when testing with other backends you're much more "on your own", but some help is still better than zero help.
+You can set up Metal validation, and I'll update here just as soon as one of the gfx team members with a mac updates me on what to say.

 ## Adding In `gfx-hal` And A Backend